karthik997/Forensic_Toolkit/README.md

 |Audacity| This is a great tool in analysing, modifying and revealing any data present inside audio, mostly used in analysing audio files| audacity -filename|
 |Sonic Visualiser| Yet another similar tool like Audacity, which also cud be used in investigating audio files| sonic-visualiser -filename|
 |Deepsound| This is a tool which is used to hide/reveal any data in audio file using a password| It is a Windows apllication |

+**mp3stego and Audiostego are also tools which could be used for Audio data analysis.

 **Deepsound is a Windows based application, which can be downloaded from Internet.(Pssss..
 Just check my Tool_Vault maybe you can Find one ;-)